 Update your Defense Centers before updating the devices they manage.
+Defense Center must be running at least Version 5.3.0.1

 Installing the Update on Clustered Devices

 When you install an update on clustered devices, the system performs the update on the devices one at a time.
 When the update starts, the system first applies it to the secondary device, which goes into maintenance mode until any necessary processes restart and the device is processing traffic again.
 The system then applies the update to the primary device, which follows the same process.